Can Apollo Commercial Real Estate Finance Inc. (ARI) Remain Competitive?

 ARI’s Market Performance

-ARI stocks went up by 1.35% for the week, with a monthly drop of -5.68% and a quarterly performance of 18.82%, while its annual performance rate touched -16.05%.
-The volatility ratio for the week stands at 2.39% while the volatility levels for the past 30 days are set at 2.68% for Apollo Commercial Real Estate Finance Inc. The simple moving average for the period of the last 20 days is -3.05% for ARI stocks with a simple moving average of -3.82% for the last 200 days.
+ARI stocks went down by -4.99% for the week, with a monthly drop of -9.81% and a quarterly performance of 29.78%, while its annual performance rate touched -19.93%.
+The volatility ratio for the week stands at 2.97% while the volatility levels for the past 30 days are set at 2.97% for Apollo Commercial Real Estate Finance Inc. The simple moving average for the period of the last 20 days is -5.91% for ARI stocks with a simple moving average of -7.39% for the last 200 days.

 Analysts’ Opinion of ARI